primer/octicons/.github/add-octicon-checklist.md

 # Add an octicon

+Use this checklist to add a new/updated octicon to the Figma library and the Octicons package.
+Read the [contributing guidelines](CONTRIBUTING.md) for more information on the entire contribution process.

 ## Figma
 - [ ] Remove white background from icon frame
 - [ ] Outline all strokes of vector shape